- Visit the Golden Temple in Amritsar

 Day 8: Day Trip to Agra & the Taj Mahal

-Wake up early and make your way to the train station where you will board the train for a two-hour journey to Agra, home of the world's most iconic monument to love: the Taj Mahal.
+Wake up early and make your way to the train station, where you'll board the train for a two-hour journey to Agra, home of the world's most iconic monument to love: the Taj Mahal.

-Upon arrival, you will be met by your English-speaking guide and driver, who will take you straight to visit the huge white marble mausoleum and tell you about its history.
-Built by Shah Jahan in honor of his beloved wife, Mumtaz Mahal in the 1630s, this architectural jewel took 20,000 artisans 20 years to complete.
-Admire the incredible detail as you wander through the complex, before making your way to the Red Fort, another pristine example of Mughal architecture.
+Upon arrival, you'll be met by your English-speaking guide and driver, who will take you straight to visit the huge white marble mausoleum and tell you about its history.
+Built by Shah Jahan in honor of his beloved wife, Mumtaz Mahal, in the 1630s, this architectural jewel took 20,000 artisans 20 years to complete.
+Admire the incredible detail as you wander through the complex before making your way to the Red Fort, another pristine example of Mughal architecture.

 Day 9: Fly to Leh, Gateway to the Himalaya

 Wake up early to get to the airport for your quick hour-and-a-half flight from Delhi to the northern city of Leh in Ladakh province.
 Once the capital of the Himalayan kingdom of Ladakh, Leh was an important stop on the trade routes between India and China and has a fascinating and varied history.